mokele/eim/README.md

 Due to the nature of NIFs if they crash the whole node goes down, which means you'd need to monitor/handle said crashes.

-# the follow derivation options are available #
+# the following derivation options are available #

     {scale, width, Width}
     {scale, height, Height}